Personal Backup Version 6.0

 Important note: The program can only be used if all mail data is located at the original location or was moved by the user manually in conjunction with an adjustment of the file profiles.ini (see this description).
 If you instead changed the paths of the mail folders in the account settings of Thunderbird, TbBackup can not be used.
-In this case the Backup must be performed using a task in Personal Backup.
+In this case the Backup must be performed using a manually created task in Personal Backup.
 The same applies to a Restore.

 The following functions are provided (see above screenshot):

 After starting the program for the first time, the user will be prompted to perform the basic settings:

 If Thunderbird is being used with multiple profiles, the desired profile can be selected by clicking this button.
 Otherwise the profile of the default user will always be used automatically.

 The backup directory should preferably be located on an external drive.
 Click the button to select a directory.